kleidimico/Blockchain-Message-Project/README.md

 Main files in this repo include:

-WavePortal.sol => the main smart contract code in solidity deploy.js => script to deploy the contract run.js => script to test transactions to the contract
+-WavePortal.sol => the main smart contract code in solidity -deploy.js => script to deploy the contract
+-run.js => script to test transactions to the contract

 This project uses the below languages and environments:

-node.js
-hardhat
-javascript
-solidity
-css
-html
-react
+-node.js
+-hardhat
+-javascript
+-solidity
+-css
+-html
+-react